 - Premium Rooms: Either 1 Queen/Bunk ADA, 2 Queens, or a 2 Queen/2 Room Bundle

-- Suites: Either a King Suite, a Queen Suite, or a Kids Suite
+- Suites: House of the Future Queen Suite, a King Suite, or a Kids Suite

 All rooms at the HoJo Anaheim come standard with a microwave, mini-fridge, and Keurig coffee maker.
 Those make it easy to prepare a simple breakfast in the room so you can get to the parks quickly for rope drop like my family did.
 Other in-room amenities include a safe, hairdryer, and ironing board.

-All the rooms in the premium room categories and some of the rooms in the deluxe and suite room categories are in the newly renovated Building 1.
-Standard rooms are not in the renovated buildings, but come at a more affordable price of course.
+All the rooms in the premium room categories and some of the rooms in the deluxe and suite room categories are in the newly renovated Buildings 1 or 2.
+Building 1 is the tower closest to the lobby, and Building 2 is towards the back of the property behind the garden pool.
+Standard rooms are in the adjacent two story buildings 3-6 in between, and come at a more affordable price of course.

 Speaking of price, like all Disneyland area hotels, room prices at the HoJo Anaheim fluctuate considerably based upon seasonal demand.
-Generally speaking, standard rooms can often be found for around $200 a night before tax.
-Expect to pay about $20-50 more per night for the rooms in the renovated building.
+Generally speaking, standard rooms can often be found for about $200 a night before tax.
+Expect to pay about $25-75 more per night for the rooms in the renovated buildings.
 But keep reading below to find out how to save money off these rack rates!

 The highlight for families at the HoJo Anaheim is most definitely the pools.
 Castaway Cove is the hotel’s pirate-themed water playground.
 It is as fun as the description suggests.

-The centerpiece of the water playground is a giant pirate ship play structure.
-There are numerous splash pad features surrounding it as well as a drench bucket that drops a ton of water every few minutes.
+The centerpiece of the Castaway Cove water playground is a giant pirate ship play structure.
+There are numerous splash pad features surrounding it, including a drench bucket that drops a ton of water every few minutes and several of water cannons and sprayers.
 There is also a medium thrills waterslide and two smaller slides perfect for toddlers.
 Finally, I spotted a small wading pool for babies off to one side as well as a hot tub.

 What I loved as a parent about the area was that it was fully enclosed and gated for safety.
 All of the water features were also shallow enough for non-swimmers to enjoy.
-It was freeing for my 5 year old to be able to roam without a life jacket in this space.
+It was freeing for my son when he was 5 years old to be able to roam without a life jacket in this space.

-I must admit that I worried a bit that the space might be too young and tame for my 10 year old, but she enjoyed every minute we spent there.
+I must admit that I worried a bit that the space might be too young and tame for my daughter when she visited at age 10, but she enjoyed every minute we spent there.
 She was definitely one of the oldest kids enjoying the area though, and older tweens and teens may want more thrills.

 One note about timing – the water playground doesn’t open until 10am.
 We had hoped to spend a little time there in the morning on our departure day before a noon flight, but the later morning opening didn’t make that possible.
-Luckily, the area does stay open late until 10pm (with the pirate ship closing at 9pm), so it’s possible to enjoy in the evenings on an arrival day or after time in the parks.
+Luckily, the area does stay open late until 10pm, so it’s possible to enjoy in the evenings on an arrival day or after time in the parks.

 There is also a second pool area on property.
 Located near Building 2, the garden pool is pretty standard but does the job for families who want to take a regular swim.
 There are no lifejackets that I spotted, so I’d recommend bringing your own if you have a little one who is a non-swimmer (we travel with the Puddle Jumper for my son).
 The pool area is of course very safely gated from the rest of the property.